Zoctan/Webench/README.md

 # Webench

-Did you hear webbench?
+Did you know webbench?

-yeah, this imitates it, but write by java.
+Yeah, I imitated it by Java.